-Short listing will be carried out by at least two people and will be based on the selection criteria for the role and compared against the information contained within the candidate's application form.
-The shortlisting process will consider any inconsistencies, look for gaps in employment and reasons given for them, as well as exploring potential concerns.
-The capability of the individual to perform in the position will be the major factor, and in certain roles the ability to work with others will be taken into account.
+Short listing will be based on the selection criteria for the role and compared against the information contained within the candidates application form; this will assess the candidate's qualifications, skills, experience, knowledge, aptitudes and abilities.
+The capability of the individual to perform in the position will be the major factor and in certain roles the ability to work with others will be taken into account.